Generate Python SDK setup + CRUD + bulk + paging snippets using official patterns.

 Suggestions

-Add complete, executable Python code examples for each operation (client setup, CRUD, bulk, paging) since this is a preview SDK that Claude may not know well.
+Add complete, executable Python code examples for each operation (client setup, CRUD, bulk operations, paging) rather than just listing them as bullet points.

 | Dimension | Reasoning | Score |